-- You can connect to the login nodes using ssh only from a trusted machine. - Trusted machines are computers connected via a hardwired network link to SI's or SAO's network. - Any other computer, like your laptop, a "self-managed" computer, a computer at another institution, or a computer connected via WiFi, must be aut henticated using VPN. - Information on VPN authentication is available elsewhere: - o here for SI (via OCIO), and - here for SAO (via CF/HEA). - SAO users can also connect to the cluster using ssh directly from trusted machine (like an ITS-managed machine).
+- You can connect to the login nodes using ssh only from a trusted machine. - Trusted machines are computers connected via a hardwired network link to SI's or SAO/CfA's networks and managed by either OCIO, the CF or H EASYS (at SAO). - Any other computer, like your laptop, a "self-managed" computer, a computer at another institution, or a computer connected via WiFi, must be aut henticated using VPN. - Information on VPN authentication is available elsewhere: - here for SI (via OCIO), and - here for SAO (via CF/HEA). - SAO users can also connect to the cluster using ssh directly from either: - login.cfa.harvard.edu (CF users) - or - pogoN.cfa.harvard.edu (HEA users), where N is 1, 2, ..., 6. - or, of course,a trusted machine (like a CF- or HEA-managed machine).